 - 4 to 6 very ripe mangoes.
 I used 5.
-Peeled and diced, or 5 cups of frozen mango bits (make sure they are thawed before you start) If you can getting very fresh mangoes makes it even tastier.
+Peeled and diced, or 5 cups of frozen mango bits (make sure they are thawed before you start) you can get very fresh mangoes to make it even tastier.

 - Half a cup of water

 - Gelatine Powder, 4 and a half teaspoons -Use powder and you can see the reason why below

 - Containers or bowls for the mixture to set in.
 If you wish to remove and serve on a plate for a party you can spray a little bit of oil so that the pudding comes out easily.

 In my recipe I have, it listed 2 envelopes of unflavoured gelatin or say 4 and a half teaspoons.
 I purchase McKenzie’s Gelatine Leaves which are sheets of gelatine and therefore could not put it in a teaspoon as it was not a powder.
 I looked online and found that McKenzie’s website had a recipe for pannacotta which would have a similar consistency as the mango pudding and it listed using 6 sheets.
 I used 6 gelatine leaves and it came out very nice and firm, but I think if I used another 2, so 8 sheets in total it would have been very firm like the ones at yum cha.
 I should have used the powder and will do so next time.

 1. I cut up my mangoes first and put all the flesh into a bowl and discarded the peel.
 I could not help myself but had to have a bit of some as I made this.
 The smell was overwhelming (the kitchen smelt devine!) and just reminded me of home, Queensland and being a kid.
 I love mangoes!